fjn30/tdai/README.txt

 *PORT TO WINDOWS.
 *MORE FRIENDLY GUI.
 *GUI classes clearing
-*Properly release memory at parts
+*Properly release memory at parts (do make sure you release all pointers from the GA class, and delete any memory held by pointers on each class' destructor. )